 - Foresee when enrollment may exceed capacities, with the advantage of knowing what is driving capital facility needs.

 - Understand the current demographic and socioeconomic makeup of the student population and past demographic trends.

-Only when a district can access enrollment projections that account for the future location of students can the district make truly informed decisions about updating attendance area boundaries and siting new schools—two activities that are often costly and that can create tension between the community and the district—and that school districts don’t want to complicate with unclear data.
+Only when a district can access enrollment projections that account for the future location of students can the district make truly informed decisions about important long-range planning and successfully plan for the future.

 Student Enrollment Forecasting and Boundary Analysis Support Long-Term Facility Planning